 Click on ID of specific transfer (probably the one at the top of the list)

 Look through the progress messages and see if any of them indicate an error, such as an expired credential or quota exceeded.

-$ events -l 5 <TaskID>
+$ globus task event-list --limit 5 <TaskID>

-status command shows the task is inactive, you may need to refresh your credentials.
+If the globus task show command shows the task is inactive, you may need to refresh your credentials.
 See this FAQ item for information on how to do this.

 A more common cause is "credential expiration".
-This means that Globus is no longer authorized to access the endpoint on your behalf to execute/manage your transfer.
-When this happens, Globus will send you an e-mail notification and suspend the transfer task until you renew your credentials for the endpoint.
+This means that Globus is no longer authorized to access a GCSv4 endpoint on your behalf to execute/manage your transfer.
+When this happens, Globus will send you an e-mail notification and suspend the transfer task until you renew your credentials for the GCSv4 endpoint.
 If the credentials are not renewed (i.e. the endpoint is not reactivated) within 3 days of the notification being sent, the transfer task will automatically expire.

 Instructions for renewing your credentials are available here.

 If your transfer task has failed you should first look at the last few events in the event log to identify any problems needing human intervention (quota exceeded, out-of-disk space, etc.)